-The term “unwich” comes from sandwich chain Jimmy John’s, who offers every unwich version of every sandwich on their menu.
+The term “unwich” comes from the sandwich chain Jimmy John’s, which offers every unwich version of every sandwich on its menu.

 Keep in mind that you also need to remove any high-carb toppings.

-J.J’s also has slim versions of their unwiches that have a lower calorie count which are great low-carb options.
+J.J’s also has slim versions of their unwiches that have a lower calorie count, which is great low-carb options.

 Buffalo wings are a great keto-friendly fast food.
 Many buffalo wings are fried, but several chains may offer low-carb versions that are not fried or not dipped in batter.

-Other sauces like barbecue, honey mustard, or teriyaki can be rather high in carbs, in contrast.
+In contrast, other sauces like barbecue, honey mustard, or teriyaki can be rather high in carbs.

-Buffalo wings also usually come with veggies like carrots and celery, both of which are good keto foods.
+Buffalo wings also usually come with veggies like carrots and celery, which are good keto foods.

 Bacon is often considered a stable food for keto diets because it is packed with protein and fats with almost 0g carbs.

 Likewise, sausage has tons of fats and protein, while eggs have proteins and amino acids.

 Sometimes a simple breakfast is the best, and most fast food places that serve breakfast items have some kind of bacon, sausage, or egg dish.